arwes/arwes/docs/animation/animation-system.md

 one after the previous one finishes.
 The first one will still transition at `0ms`.
 - `controlledChildren: boolean = true` - If `true`, the component will control its children flow state.
+- `duration: Object`
+    - `stagger: number = 50` - The duration to start animating between nodes
+    in a list if staggering is enabled.
+- _`merge` - It is not available._

 ### Methods

-- `getDurationIn(): number` - According to `serial` value, it sums all children duration or calculate the time they take to enter in staggering mode.
+- `getDurationIn(): number` - If `serial`, it sums all children duration, otherwise it calculates the time they take to enter in staggering mode.
 - `getDurationOut(); number` - Get the duration the first children node lasts exiting.
-- `activateChildren(Function({ animation: EnergyInterface, component: Element, index: number }): boolean | null)` -
+- `activateChildren(Function({ energy: EnergyInterface, component: Element, index: number }): boolean | null)` -
 Iterate over each child node and depending on the returned value, it updates the flow state.
 If boolean is returned, it changes the activation of the child node, unless it is the same current value.
 If no value is returned, the state